3543 days into our open-ended journey

 … they fit side by side on the passenger side, on top of the storage totes.

-Between the bikes (on the passenger side) and the Otterbox cooler (on the driver’s side) we store our bike helmets and Pico’s bike basket.
+Between the bikes (on the passenger side) and the cooler (on the driver’s side) we store our bike helmets and Pico’s bike basket.

 In the driver side door we store a small hammer, along with a laser thermometer, channel lock pliers, and a Allen hex wrench set, all for easy access.